 - A. Submit newly prepared information, drawn to accurate scale.
 Highlight, encircle, or otherwise indicate deviations from the Contract Documents.
 Do not reproduce Contract Documents or copy standard information as the basis of Shop Drawings.
 Standard information prepared without specific reference to the Project is not considered Shop Drawings. - B. Shop Drawings include fabrication and installation drawings, setting diagrams, schedules, patterns, templates and similar drawings.
 Include the following information: - 1.
 Dimensions. - 2.
-Identification of products and materials included. - 3.
+Identification of products and materials included - 3.
 Compliance with specified standards. - 4.
 Notation of coordination requirements. - 5.
 Notation of dimensions established by field measurement. - 6.
 Sheet Size: Except for templates, patterns and similar full- size Drawings, submit Shop Drawings on sheets at least 8-1/2" x 11" but no larger than 36" x 48". - 7.
-Initial Submittal: Submit one correctable translucent reproducible print and one blue- or black-line print for the Consultant's review; the reproducible print will be
+Initial Submittal: Submit 2 blue- or black-line prints for the Consultant's review; one will be returned. - 8.
+Final Submittal: Submit 3 blue- or black-line prints and 2 additional prints where required for maintenance manuals, plus the number of prints needed by the

-- returned. - 8.
-Initial Submittal: Submit 2 blue- or black-line prints for the Consultant's review; one will be returned. - 9.
-Final Submittal: Submit 3 blue- or black-line prints; submit 5 prints where required for maintenance manuals.
-2 prints will be retained; the remainder will be returned. - 10.
-Final Submittal: Submit 3 blue- or black-line prints and 2 additional prints where required for maintenance manuals, plus the number of prints needed by the Consultant for distribution.
-2 prints will be retained; the remainder returned. - a.
-One of the prints returned shall be marked-up and maintained as a "Record Document." - 11.
-Do not use Shop Drawings without an appropriate final stamp indicating action taken in connection with construction. - C. Coordination drawings are a special type of Shop Drawing that show the relationship and integration of different construction elements that require careful coordination during fabrication or installation to fit in the space provided or function as intended. - Preparation of coordination Drawings is specified in section "Project Coordination" and may include components previously shown in detail on Shop Drawings or Product Data. - Submit coordination Drawings for integration of different construction elements.
+Consultant for distribution.
+2 prints will be retained; the remainder returned.

+- a.
+One of the prints returned shall be marked-up and maintained as a "Record Document." - 9.
+Do not use Shop Drawings without an appropriate final stamp indicating action taken in connection with construction. - C. Coordination drawings are a special type of Shop Drawing that show the relationship and integration of different construction elements that require careful coordination during fabrication or installation to fit in the space provided or function as intended. - 1.
+Preparation of coordination Drawings is specified in section "Project Coordination" and may include components previously shown in detail on Shop Drawings or Product Data. - 2.
+Submit coordination Drawings for integration of different construction elements.
 Show sequences and relationships of separate components to avoid conflicts in use of space.